Ouranosinc/cowbird/docs/usage.rst

 ----------------------

 After successful `installation`_ of `Cowbird` package, multiple helper `utilities`_ become available as CLI applications callable from the shell.
-These can be quite useful to run typical `Cowbird` operations calls from the terminal without having to form corresponding HTTP requests.
+These can be quite useful to run typical `Cowbird` events calls from the terminal without having to form corresponding HTTP requests.
 Please refer to the relevant page for further details.